-A month or so after Shanta passed on, in May of 1969, I began going out with the Culvers for breakfast every morning at the Tim Hortons, the one down by the ESSO pump, on Sherbrooke West and Grand.
+A month or so after Shanta passed on in May of 1969, I began going out with the Culvers for breakfast every morning – at the Tim Hortons, the one down by the ESSO pump on Sherbrooke West and Grand.

 The Culvers liked the experience and insisted on having me around everyday thereafter.
 I felt comfortable with them and came to enjoy those outings.
 There’s a certain freshness to the early morning hubbub and the rustle of newspapers inside a cafe that specializes in the breakfast rush.
 Steaming hot coffee, muffins and buttered bagels, toasted turkey bacon sandwiches and bright young counter girls who seem genuinely happy to see you.

 Breakfast in a cafe could be a bit expensive, if you wanted to do it every day.
 But at that point in time, I guess I needed to be out.
 Besides, once you’re over 65, your pension can allow daily cafe jaunts like this, no problem, if you stick to those 3-in-one combos.
 And if you had planned your retirement in advance and put away some money when you were in the workforce, then maybe you could take a cruise or visit your native land once in three or four years.

 I was telling you about our breakfast outings.
 I remember the morning of July 20th, 1969.
 Irv, Sally and I were talking animatedly about the moon landing the day before.
 In fact I am sure that everyone else in the cafe was wrapped up in it too.
 The news feed on the TV that was slung high above our heads kept repeating the grainy black and white video of the dramatic moment when Neil Armstrong’s left foot touched lunar soil.

 “Of course.
 Apt, wasn’t it?”
 My interest perked up.

 “Interesting, how an article can twist the whole meaning of a sentence.
 Did you know him, Irv?
 Neil Armstrong?”
 Irv Culver had spent years at Lockheed’s Palmdale, California facilities.

 “Not personally, but I’d seen him a few times over the years.
 The first time was when he was visiting the Skunkworks, this must have been around 1962, maybe ‘63.
 He was a member of the ‘new nine’ group of astronauts, invited to take a look at the new YF-12A prototype, the fore-runner of the SR-71 Blackbird.
 We had tested out the TEB igniter on the JP-7 fuel inside the lab and were going to have a test flight that day.
 Things were pretty antsy around the huge shed.
 JP-7 burns only at elevated temperatures and is therefore quite safe to have lying around, but TEB ignites on contact with air.
 And without TEB injected into it, JP-7 wasn’t going to light up.”